 - More fresh basil: Place any leftover basil on top of the lasagna, after it’s out of your oven.
 This adds a beautiful, fresh green color and lots of delicious fresh basil flavor.
 Of course, this is optional.

 Lasagna requires time to put together, but it’s always worth the effort.
-This recipe is made to be simple so follow the directions below or watch my short video to see how it’s done!
+This recipe is made to be simple, so follow the directions below to see how it’s done!

 Step 1: Prep Ricotta Cheese